link-foundation/use-m/README.md

 ## Questions and issues

-If you have any questions or issues, [please write out it on GitHub](https://github.com/link-foundation/use-m/issues).
+If you have any questions or issues, [please write us on GitHub](https://github.com/link-foundation/use-m/issues).
 Together we can ensure this package will have highest quality possible.
+Your feedback is valuable and helps improve the project.

 ## License